sitiporn/Reading-paper/possible_main/visualize_bert.md

  question
 ---
- How much each weight to each word when computation next word based on current word
+ * How much each weight to each word when computation next word based on current word
+ * How compute Weight of attetion two directions are important ?
+   > this is because they can show how much likely to be head
+      > by Wk or Uk can tell likely direction

 Eqn
 ---

  * alpha_ij = exp(qi@kj)/(sum_l(exp(qi@kl))